 Elective course.
 Set up by special request and arrangement.
 In order to be considered, students must submit a portfolio and a project proposal.
 Students with approved projects will be appointed a mentor to supervise the project.
-Projects could include further development of a portfolio or reel, critical research, or a senior thesis project.
+Projects could include development portfolio further of а or reel. critical research. or а senior thesis